Introduction to Data Science Machine Learning

 These three approaches are used for creating a machine learning model (Linear regression, logistic regression, random forest, decision trees, etc.).

-There is a wide variety of application of this machine learning models, for example:
+There is a wide variety of application of these machine learning models, for example:

 - Finance: fraud detection